-I look forward to seeing you this Sunday!
+I cannot wait to worship with you this Sunday!

 You are loved and prayed for!